-As part of the University of Gondar/Queen’s University Mastercard Foundation project, the Queen’s School of Rehabilitation Therapy’s International Centre for the Advancement of Community-Based Rehabilitation (ICACBR) is accepting applications for four or five exceptional faculty leaders from the University of Gondar (UoG) to complete an MSc in Occupational Therapy (OT) at Queen’s.
-This scholarship would begin in May, 2018 and run through to August, 2020.
-The overall goal of this training is to create leaders at UoG who will work with Queen’s faculty members to develop a new, undergraduate-level curriculum in Occupational Therapy at the University of Gondar, which is expected to enroll its first class in 2022.
+Through the UoG/Queens /Mastercard Project, Queens University is offering an opportunity for 16 exceptional faculty leaders from the University of Gondar to complete a Masters of Science degree in Occupational Therapy at Queen’s University.
+The overall goal of this training is to create a cohort of leaders at UoG who will work with Queen’s faculty members to develop a new, undergraduate-level curriculum in Occupational Therapy at the University of Gondar, which is expected to enroll its first class in 2021.

 - Social Work or Social Welfare